-4.3 Additional information, such as details of the task process, specific topics for individual assessment tasks, criterion-referenced assessment rubrics or any other grading tool must be provided through the Learning Management System (Blackboard).
+7.4 Additional information, such as details of the task process, specific topics for individual assessment tasks, criterion-referenced assessment rubrics or any other grading tool must be provided through the Learning Management System (Blackboard).
 Assessment tasks that students should not have prior access to, such as unseen examination essay topics, are exempt from this requirement.

+7.6 Any changes to the assessment tasks made after the Course Outline has been made available to students should be in exceptional circumstances only, and must be approved by the relevant Head of School (or nominee).
+All changes must be communicated to students through an appropriate combination of communication channels which could include: class announcements, social media, email and use of the Learning Management System (Blackboard).

-4.5 A submission date may be extended by the Course Coordinator.
+7.7.4 A submission date may be extended by the Course Coordinator.
 Any extension to the submission date for an assessment task must be communicated to all students through an appropriate combination of communication channels which could include: class announcements, social media, email and use of the Learning Management System (Blackboard).

-4.6 Any changes made after the Course Outline has been made available to students should be in exceptional circumstances only, and must be approved by the relevant Head of School on the advice of the Associate Dean (Learning and Teaching).
-All changes must be communicated to students through an appropriate combination of communication channels which could include: class announcements, social media, email and use of the Learning Management System (Blackboard).

-4.8 Penalties for late submission of assessment tasks
+7.8 Penalties for late submission of assessment tasks

-4.8.2 Late submission of assessment tasks will be penalised at the following maximum rate:
+7.8.2 Late submission of assessment tasks will be penalised at the following maximum rate: